Gallicchio-Lab/openmm_agbnp_plugin/README.md

 The plugin interface is based on the [openmmexampleplugin](https://github.com/peastman/openmmexampleplugin) by Peter Eastman.

+## Rquirements

+Requires OpenMM 7.2.2 or later.
+Last tested with OpenMM 7.2.2.

 ## Installation

 These instructions assume Linux.
 Install OpenMM 7; the easiest is through `miniconda` using [these instructions](https://simtk.org/frs/download_start.php/file/4907/Conda%20installation%20instruction?group_id=161).
 Install `swig` through `conda` as well: